Vonage/vonage-ruby-sdk/README.md

 ### Logging

+The Vonage SDK supports logging with the default Ruby `Logger` implementation, or with custom implementations that inherit from `Vonage::Logger`.

+#### Logging in non-Rails applications

+By default logging in non-Rails application is disabled.

-Use the logger option to specify a logger.
+To enable, use the `:logger` option to specify a logger.
 For example:

 ```ruby
 require 'logger'